AaronHe7/pathfinder/README.md

 The algorithm has a very specific order to which the nodes should be searched, and this is what seperates A* from many of the other search algorithms.
 Each node is assigned an *f score*, found using the sum *g(n) + h(n)*.
 The function *g(n)*  is the distance travelled from the start node, and *h(n)* is a heuristic function, which estimates the distance between the start and goal node.
 The algorithm searches the node with the lowest f score that is in the open set.

-When a node is searched, it is immediately added to the closed set, and each of its neighbors is analyzed.
+When a node is searched, it is immediately added to the closed set, and each of its neighbors are analyzed.
 When it encounters a neighbor that is already searched, if the current path is a shorter distance, then the path to the neighbor is rewritten.
 See the example below:

 <img src="img/a_star_diagram.png" height=250>